-Scammers may identify themselves as federal agents and provide a badge number to convince you they’re legitimate.
-They’ll typically target victims during tax season.
-It’s a red flag if they threaten to file a lawsuit against you if you don’t make a payment within a specific timeframe, or demand payment with a credit, debit, or gift card.
+Scammers identify as federal agents and provide a badge number to convince you they are legitimate.
+They typically target victims during tax season.
+It becomes a red flag if they threaten to file a lawsuit against you if payment within a specific timeframe isn’t made or demand payment with a credit, debit, or gift card.

-After a major tragedy or natural disaster, scammers will attempt to exploit people’s generosity and willingness to support a good cause.
-Do your research and know the organization where you’re donating.
+After a great tragedy or natural disaster, scammers will attempt to exploit people’s generosity and willingness to support a good cause.
+Do your research and know the organization to which you’re donating.
 Please don’t give money or personal information to an unknown caller.

 “Congratulations, you’ve won $1,000!
 Press 1 now to claim your prize.”
 With this type of phone scam, you may be asked to pay fees or taxes to claim your prize or provide a bank account number to collect your winnings.
 Beware… it’s most likely a scam.
 You shouldn’t have to pay money to receive a prize.

 Scammers may pressure you to pay off a debt that doesn’t exist and that you don’t owe.
-They even may have enough information to convince you the debt is real.
+They even may have enough information to convince you the debt is accurate.
 It’s a red flag if they demand payment immediately to settle your account.
-They may also require payment to be made with a prepaid card, gift card, or money transfer and refuse to provide detailed information about the creditor or your account.
+They may also require payment with a prepaid card, gift card, or money transfer and refuse to provide detailed information about the creditor or your account.

 Never give control of your computer to anyone who contacts you.
 If you receive a call about a computer problem, hang up.
-If you suspect something is wrong with your computer or believe the scammer obtained access to it, bring it to a reputable company for a malware check.
+If you suspect something is wrong with your computer or believe the scammer has gained access, bring it to a reputable company for a malware check.

-A check with the name of a real company and real account and routing numbers may arrive with no instructions or additional information.
-After you deposit it into your account, it’s discovered to be fraudulent.
+A check with the name of a legitimate company and legitimate account and routing numbers may arrive with no instructions or additional information.
+After you deposit the check into your account, it’s marked fraudulent.
 Most financial institutions will require you to return any amounts disbursed if the check bounces, plus pay additional fees.